 The Vega architecture is capable of scaling right up to a maximum of 512TB as the virtual address space available to the graphics silicon.
 AMD are calling Vega 'the world's most scalable GPU memory architecture' and they look on the money with that claim at first glance.
 But it will still depend on just how many developers will jump onboard with the new programming techniques when Vega launches.

-The first Vega GPU will use Vega 10 silicon and is likely to see AMD coming out with a high-end halo graphics card first, back-filling the rest of the range afterwards.
-This first card is likely to be the AMD Vega card we’ve already seen in operation at the New Horizon event, rocking Star Wars Battlefront at 4K and over 60fps.
+The first Vega GPU, the RX Vega, will use Vega 10 silicon and is likely to see AMD coming out with a high-end halo graphics card first, with potentially an RX 500-branded version coming later in the same way the GTX 1080 Ti followed Nvidia's Titan X. This first card is likely to be the AMD Vega card we’ve already seen in operation at the New Horizon event, rocking Star Wars Battlefront at 4K and over 60fps.

 The new chip design allows for more concurrency in processing non-uniform graphics workloads.
 Previous designs potentially left large chunks of silicon idle when the GPU was processing smaller operations, bottlenecking the graphics system.
 The new NCU design though is meant to allow parts of the GPU to work on smaller operations when there is spare capacity, meaning that there shouldn’t be as many wasted, idle parts of the chip.